 For home bakers who typically work with smaller batches of dough, usually around 2 kilograms (like in my Beginner's Sourdough Bread), this smaller mass quickly cools, especially if it's cold in your home kitchen.
-This cooling of the dough is less of a concern in a bakery with larger batches of dough because a larger mass will take longer to cool (and in my experience, bakeries are usually much warmer thanks to their multi-deck steam-injected ovens).
+This cooling of the dough is less of a concern in a bakery with larger batches because a larger mass will take longer to cool (and in my experience, bakeries are usually much warmer thanks to their multi-deck steam-injected ovens).

 When it's cold out, fermentation activity slows in our sourdough starter, levain, and final dough.
 With reduced fermentation activity, we tend to underproof our dough, resulting in bread with excessive rise, split crusts, and usually a dense and gummy interior.

 Let's look at a few more signs we might have underproofed dough.

 What are the signs of underproofed dough in the winter?